naikel/DOSVault/README.md

 ﻿# DOSVault

-![Steam Deck running DOSVault](https://raw.githubusercontent.com/naikel/DOSVault/master/screenshots/SteamDeckCanvas.png) DOSVault is a port of *[eXoDOS](https://www.retro-exo.com/exodos.html)* that's optimized for the Steam Deck but it can also be run on any Linux distro.
+![Steam Deck running DOSVault](https://raw.githubusercontent.com/naikel/DOSVault/master/screenshots/SteamDeckCanvas.png) DOSVault is an unofficial port of *[eXoDOS](https://www.retro-exo.com/exodos.html)* that's optimized for the Steam Deck but it can also be run on any Linux distro.
 It uses [Pegasus](https://pegasus-frontend.org/) as a frontend and [DOSBox-X](https://dosbox-x.com/) as the emulator.
 It's basically a group of scripts that will allow you to have an eXoDOS-like installation in your Steam Deck/Linux box.

 DOSVault behaves like the eXoDOS Lite version, and the games are installed on-demand.
 To install DOSVault, you need at least 12 GB free.
 After DOSVault is installed and deletes the installation files it will go down to around 5 GB.